Activities & Lessons

 Teach them a little more about Kahlo’s life, from her birth in Mexico City to the polio she contracted that affected the rest of her life.
 Did your students know that she played soccer, swam, and wrestled?
 How about that she started painting from a hospital bed after a bus accident?

-4. Fly Paper Airplanes with Amelia Earhart and Geraldine Mock
+4. Fly paper airplanes like Amelia Earhart and Geraldine Mock

 Amelia Earhart was the first woman to fly solo across the Atlantic and the first woman to be presented with the Distinguished Flying Cross from Congress.
 Although she vanished on a flight around the world, she remains an important symbol for women everywhere wishing to break into male-dominated fields.

 Your students can also celebrate these women in aviation by constructing a paper airplane of their very own!
 All they need for the project is paper and tape.
 Encourage your students to test out different folds and shapes for their paper airplanes, and see which plane flies the farthest.
-If you are in a classroom this year, this can be made into a contest!
+This can be made into a fun contest!

-5. Explore Space with the Women at NASA
+5. Explore space like the women at NASA

 Materials: